Let’s discover 3D artist Ian Spriggs, a freelance 3D artist from Canada.

 Ian Spriggs is a digital artist specialized in likeness portraits.

-You may have seen on 3D galleries his portrait of his friend Tony.
+You may have seen on 3D galleries the portrait of his friend Tony.
 I can’t see a better sign of brotherhood than making a likeness 3D portrait for weeks for your best friend!

 As you will have a glimpse, likeness is a very demanding specialty.
 Ian’s portraits requires hours of practices, knowledge, references, and a little more than that : humanity.

 Hello Ian!
-Very happy to have you here in Better Digital Artist.
-Can you please describe yourself to the readers ?
+Very happy to have you here on Better Digital Artist.
+Can you please describe yourself to the readers?

 How did you come to the 3D world ?